US stocks rise ahead of testimony from Fed Chair Powell

 Powell’s remarks follow a meeting of the Fed policymakers last week, when central bank officials signaled they were prepared to raise rates earlier than they had previously suggested.

 Bond prices didn't move much.
-The yield on the 10-year Treasury note edged up to 1.49%.
+The yield on the 10-year Treasury note remained at 1.48%.

-GameStop rose 6.4% after the company announced it had raised $1 billion in selling new shares to investors.
+GameStop rose 4.9% after the company announced it had raised $1 billion in selling new shares to investors.
+Financing announcements helped lift shares for several other companies.
+Tupperware jumped 14.3% after announcing a $250 million stock buyback and software company Splunk rose 11.3% after announcing a $1 billion investment from Silver Lake.

 The price of Bitcoin continued to fall, adding to its losses from the previous couple of weeks.
-The digital currency is trading under $30,000, according to Coindesk, about where it started the year.
+The digital currency was trading at about $32,000, according to Coindesk.
+Earlier in the day, it went below $30,000, about where it started the year.
 It traded above $60,000 in mid-April.